 Most of our blog posts allude to the business case for SharePoint.
 For example, we have talked about:

-- Deeper employee engagement through implementation of an intranet
+- Deeper employee engagement through the implementation of an intranet

 - Better generational teamwork through collaboration

 - Reduced overhead with SharePoint, here, here, and here

 In this post, we are going to do much more than allude.

 We all know that SharePoint projects can fail.
 In fairness, all projects can fail; but it does seem that the lack of buy-in leads to an enterprise-wide disaster, particularly where SharePoint is involved.
 Or maybe I am projecting.
 Anyway, the goal of a business case may be to reserve a portion of a technology budget for implementation, but its purpose should be to explain the reasons SharePoint implementation is mission-critical so that everyone has your back when those budget dollars are spent and the platform is rolled out.

 Why is SharePoint right for your business?
 More specifically: How will it help your organization achieve its strategic goals, decrease operational overhead, and create daily efficiencies?
 If you can’t answer these questions, SharePoint is not right for you–or you don’t yet know what you’re buying.
 It’s cool; we’re here to help.
 Here’s a handy cheat sheet.

 Achieving strategic goals: Write down the goals for your organization.
 Now, under each, list how you will actually achieve them.
 If your answers include transparency, engagement, communication, collaboration, data tracking, security… these are all things that SharePoint does.